Refereed Learning: Introduction

 \subsubsection{Our results}

-\paragraph{Protocols.} We give protocols for both the additive and multiplicative error settings.
+\paragraph{Protocols.} We give protocols for the multiplicative, additive, and mixed error settings.
 In the additive error setting, we show how to use the two provers to obtain additive error similar to that obtained by the \cite{GoldwasserRSY21} protocol mentioned above, while significantly reducing the learner's interaction with both the ground truth and the models: this interaction now consists of only a {\em single query.}

 We then show, via simple extension, that even the provers can use significantly fewer queries at the cost of obtaining an error bound that is both additive and multiplicative.
 Specifically, to obtain additive loss at most $\eta$ and multiplicative loss at most $1+\eps$, our learner only makes a single query to either the ground truth or one of the models, draws $\paren{1+\frac 1{\eps^2}}\cdot \frac 1\eta$ \emph{unlabeled} sample points from the underlying distribution, and has the provers query each model on all of the unlabeled sample points, and query the ground truth on $1+\frac1{\eps^2}$ of them.